DNAAF4

-Dyslexia susceptibility 1 candidate gene 1 protein is a protein that in humans is encoded by the DYX1C1 gene.
+Dynein axonemal assembly factor 4 is a protein that in humans is encoded by the DNAAF4 gene (often also called DYX1C1).
 This protein contains 420 amino acids with 3 tetratricopeptide repeat (TPR) domains, thought to mediate protein–protein interactions.
+It is a protein-coding gene strongly associated with susceptibility to developmental dyslexia, a learning disorder that affects reading ability in otherwise typically developing individuals.